drs-az/Beam/README.md

 - **Self-custody over cloud control**

 No logs.
 No identities.
 No dependencies.
-**You** — and only you — control access to your encrypted messages.
+**You** — and only you — control access to your encrypted messages and files.

 ## ✨ Features